 - Welcome gift issued to new resident paid members (during their first year only)

-- The neighborhood directory gets issued only to paid members.
+- The neighborhood directory issued only to paid members.

-- As newsletters are published, they will be posted to the website
+- As newsletters are published, they will be emailed, posted onto Whiffletree HOA website and Facebook page as well as nextdoor.com

 - Neighborhood garage sale